 A popular programming model and implementation for processing big datasets is called MapReduce.
 MapReduce will take a large amount of data and divide it so it’s processed by various computers at a time.
 Once the data has been analyzed by the computers, the data scientist can gather the results from each computer and come to their conclusions or proceed with other analytical processes.

-Link analysis is another data mining technique used by many scientists today in which Graph Theory is used.
+Link analysis is another Data Mining vs Machine Learning technique used by many scientists today in which Graph Theory is used.
 This method uses graphs to represent the data with objects or nodes and the relationship between them with edges.
 This method is usually done by collecting and manipulating data by using various algorithms, like aggregation, classification, and validation, and then converting that data into another format to expedite the data analysis process.
 Then, the data is scrutinized, and the useful information can be extracted and converted into visualizations.

 Next, we have the data streaming technique.
 Large amounts of data can pass through a system, and if not captured at the moment, they can disappear or become unreachable forever.
 This is when data streaming comes in handy.
 Data streaming will allow any number of streams of any data type to enter the management system.
 The data management system will then archive the data in a local memory or an external disk to later be evaluated and analyzed.